Ukraine forces vow to hold battered eastern city of Kupyansk, but residents fear Russians' return

 They're holding the line, but it's a grim existence for the civilians left in the city.

-With the local economy in tatters, families have been struggling to afford food, relying on volunteers who serve one warm meal a day.
+With the local economy in tatters, some families have been struggling to afford food, relying on volunteers who serve one warm meal a day.
 Resident Valentyna Chalaya told CBS News that for many people in the city, it was the only opportunity to get food.

 "We have no gas, we are being bombed," she said.
 "There were eight missile attacks on our city the day before yesterday."